soulee-dev/EduKit/README.md

 # EduKit
-## Library for teaching Python for students
+## Library for teaching Python to students